Saturday, December 14, 2013

 In Germany, people honored the pagan god Odin during the mid-winter holiday.
 Germans were terrified of Odin.
 They believed he made night flights through the sky to observe his people and then decide who would prosper or perish.

 In Rome, where winters weren't as harsh as in the far north, Saturnalia was celebrated beginning the week before winter solstice and continuing for a full month.
 It was a hedonistic time with lots of food and drink.
 For that month the social order was turned upside down with slaves becoming masters and peasants in charge of the city.
 Business and schools were closed so everyone could join in.

 Also around the time of the winter solstice, Romans observed Juvenalia, a feast honoring the children of Rome.
 In addition, on December 25 members of the upper classes celebrated the birthday of Mithras, the god of the unconquerable sun.

 It wasn't until the fourth century that Christian church officials decided to institute the birth of Jesus as a holiday.
 The Puritans denied the legitimacy of the celebration, pointing out that the Bible does not mention a date for his birth.
-December 25 was the date chosen by Pope Julius I. The common belief is that the church chose the date in an effort to adopt and absorb the traditions of the pagan Saturnalia festival.
+Pope Julius I chose December 25.
+The common belief is that the church chose the date in an effort to adopt and absorb the traditions of the pagan Saturnalia festival.
 By the end of the eighth century, the celebration of Christmas had spread all the way to Scandinavia.

 By the Middle Ages, Christianity had mostly replaced pagan religion.
 Christmas was celebrated by attending church then celebrating in a drunken carnival type of atmosphere similar to today's Mardi Gras celebration.